whirl-wind/personal-website/content/publication/discrete-equivalences/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Zhongyuan Liu
-  - admin
+  - zz
   - Di Zhang
-  - Chunyang Ye
+  - ChunyangYe
-  - Ligang Liu
+  - LigangLiu
-  - Xiao-Ming Fu
+  - XiaomingFu

 # Author notes (optional)
 # author_notes: